dogweather/forkful/content/en/lua/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:49:59.490338-07:00
-description: "Lua doesn't come with a built-in debugger, but you can use external\
-  \ ones, like ZeroBrane Studio.
-Here's a taste of how you'd work with it: ```Lua\
+description: 'How to: Lua doesn''t come with a built-in debugger, but you can use external ones, like ZeroBrane Studio.
+Here''s a taste of how you''d work with it.'
-  \ -- This\u2026"
 lastmod: '2024-03-13T22:45:00.209801-06:00'
 model: gpt-4-1106-preview
 summary: Lua doesn't come with a built-in debugger, but you can use external ones,